snowplow/documentation/docs/understanding-tracking-design/managing-your-data-structures/cli/index.md

 ![](images/orgID.png)

 Snowplow CLI can take its configuration from a variety of sources.
-More details are available from `snowplow-cli data-structures --help`.
+More details are available from `./snowplow-cli data-structures --help`.
 Variations on these three examples should serve most cases.

 <Tabs groupId="config">
   <TabItem value="env" label="env variables" default>